Polyurethane: Bio-derived materials

-Interest in sustainable "green" products raised interest in polyols derived from vegetable oils.
-Various oils used in the preparation polyols for polyurethanes include soybean, cotton seed, neem seed, and castor.
-Vegetable oils are functionalized by various ways and modified to polyetheramide, polyethers, alkyds, etc. Renewable sources used to prepare polyols may be dimer fatty acids or fatty acids.
-Some biobased and isocyanate-free polyurethanes exploit the reaction between polyamines and cyclic carbonates to produce polyhydroxurethanes.
+Interest in sustainable "green" products raised interest in polyols derived from vegetable oils, fatty acids, lignin, sorbitol, etc. These are mostly contributing to polyol part.
+There are attempts made to prepare isocyanate part using bio-derived material.
+However, as far as commercialization is concern, polyol part is more targeted being easy and required in more quantity than isocyanate part.
+Various oils used in the preparation polyols for polyurethanes include soybean oil, cottonseed oil, neem seed oil, algae oil, and castor oil.
+Vegetable oils are functionalized in various ways and modified to polyetheramides, polyethers, alkyds, etc. Renewable sources used to prepare polyols may be fatty acids or dimer fatty acids.
+Some biobased and isocyanate-free polyurethanes exploit the reaction between polyamines and cyclic carbonates to produce polyhydroxyurethanes.

 Chain extenders and cross linkers

 Chain extenders (f = 2) and cross linkers (f ≥ 3) are low molecular weight hydroxyl and amine terminated compounds that play an important role in the polymer morphology of polyurethane fibers, elastomers, adhesives, and certain integral skin and microcellular foams.

 The elastomeric properties of these materials are derived from the phase separation of the hard and soft copolymer segments of the polymer, such that the urethane hard segment domains serve as cross-links between the amorphous polyether (or polyester) soft segment domains.
 This phase separation occurs because the mainly nonpolar, low melting soft segments are incompatible with the polar, high melting hard segments.
 The soft segments, which are formed from high molecular weight polyols, are mobile and are normally present in coiled formation, while the hard segments, which are formed from the isocyanate and chain extenders, are stiff and immobile.
-Because the hard segments are covalently coupled to the soft segments, they inhibit plastic flow of the polymer chains, thus creating elastomeric resiliency.
+As the hard segments are covalently coupled to the soft segments, they inhibit plastic flow of the polymer chains, thus creating elastomeric resiliency.
 Upon mechanical deformation, a portion of the soft segments are stressed by uncoiling, and the hard segments become aligned in the stress direction.
 This reorientation of the hard segments and consequent powerful hydrogen bonding contributes to high tensile strength, elongation, and tear resistance values.

 The choice of chain extender also determines flexural, heat, and chemical resistance properties.

 The most important chain extenders are ethylene glycol, 1,4-butanediol (1,4-BDO or BDO), 1,6-hexanediol, cyclohexane dimethanol and hydroquinone bis(2-hydroxyethyl) ether (HQEE).
 All of these glycols form polyurethanes that phase separate well and form well defined hard segment domains, and are melt processable.
 They are all suitable for thermoplastic polyurethanes with the exception of ethylene glycol, since its derived bis-phenyl urethane undergoes unfavorable degradation at high hard segment levels.
 Diethanolamine and triethanolamine are used in flex molded foams to build firmness and add catalytic activity.
 Diethyltoluenediamine is used extensively in RIM, and in polyurethane and polyurea elastomer formulations.